Great Blasket Island: History

 The Great Blasket has been inhabited on and off for centuries.
 The earliest known reference to people living on the island was at the start of the 1700s.
 A Ferriter castle once stood at Rinn an Chaisleáin.
 In the 1840s it was estimated that a population of about 150 people were living on the island.
 It was the most westerly settlement in Ireland, with islanders mostly living in primitive cottages perched on the relatively sheltered north-east shore.
-They subsisted mainly on fish, supplementing their diet with potato, oats, hunting rabbits and the eggs of birds who nested on the island; due to lack of wood they had to use heather, peat and turf as fuel.
+They subsisted mainly by fishing, supplementing their diet with potato, oats, hunting rabbits and the eggs of birds who nested on the island; due to lack of wood they had to use heather, peat and turf as fuel.

+Around 1909 and 1910, the Congested Districts Board built five properties to improve the housing stock on the island.
+A two storey guesthouse was built later.

 Island life was very tough and the draw of emigration was strong, ultimately becoming the death knell for the Island.
 During WWII shortages of sugar, soap, tea, paraffin, tobacco and flour/bread intensified this draw further.The weather was a present and constant hazard.
 In April 1947, the island was cut off from the mainland for weeks due to bad weather.
 The Islanders sent a telegram to the Taoiseach, Éamon de Valera, urgently requesting supplies which duly arrived two days later by boat.